Media prank: Deep fakes and AI-driven stunts

 In more recent years, Artificial Intelligence tools have given people the ability to perform many "Deep Fakes" or media stunts.
 The ability to use facial-recognition software in efforts to replicate an individual's identity is becoming more popular.
 As a result, the United States Congress and United Kingdom have attempted to create new repercussions for those engaging in these creations.
 The United Kingdom's 2023 Online Safety Act, expanded upon the Sexual Offenses Act 2003 making it illegal to share any explicit images of an individual without their consent.
 It also made it illegal to threaten sharing images of an individual.

 Facebook

 The United States has experienced a variety of different Deep Fakes.
 In 2019, Mark Zuckerberg, CEO and founder of Facebook, was quoted in a video stating, "Imagine this for a second: One man, with total control of billions of people’s stolen data, all their secrets, their lives, their futures”.
 This caused commotion for Facebook users, making them question Zuckerberg's loyalty and respect for their privacy.

-Taylor Swift's explicit images
+Fake AI images

-In January of 2024, music artist Taylor Swift had AI-generated, pornographic photographs leaked that went viral on Twitter.
-These images were spread in efforts to hurt Swift's reputation and had her fans in shock.
-Members of the United States Congress described themselves as feeling "appalled" by the images, and began to investigate ways in which they could hold the creators accountable.
+In January 2024, AI-generated pornographic images of music artist Taylor Swift went viral on Twitter.
+These images were spread in efforts to hurt Swift's reputation and to shock her fans.
+Some US Congress members said they were "appalled" by the images and called for an investigation.